-- 25. The defeasance structures could be considered as involved in some kind of financial activity: they borrow to finance the purchase of the assets put in the defeasance.
-However, they cannot be considered as being financial intermediaries, because they do not really place themselves at risk by acquiring financial assets and incurring liabilities on their own account, which is a typical feature of a financial intermediary according to ESA95 2.33.
+23. The defeasance structures seem to be involved in financial activity: they have borrowed resource (transferred or newly issued) in order to finance the impaired assets.
+However, they should not be considered as being real financial intermediaries, because they do not really place themselves at risk by acquiring financial assets and incurring liabilities on their own account, which is a typical feature of a financial intermediary according to ESA95 2.33.
 On the contrary, they act on behalf of government.
-This is the rationale for classifying them in the general government sector. - 26.
-The above rationale applies to all Special Purpose Vehicles that may be established during the rescue operation, which have as their main purpose financial defeasance and the characteristics as described in section 2.1 of this chapter.
+This is the rationale for classifying them in the general government sector.
+Under these conditions, the exceptional cases mentioned above in §15 should be closely considered by the competent Authorities.